-The Direxion Auspice Broad Commodity Strategy ETF seeks to provide total returns that exceed that of the Auspice Broad Commodity Index over a complete market cycle.
+The Direxion Auspice Broad Commodity Strategy ETF seeks investment results, before fees and expenses, that track the Auspice Broad Commodity Index.
 There is no guarantee the fund will meet its stated investment objectives.

 Overall Morningstar RatingTM «««««

-Out of 104 US Fund Commodities Broad Basket funds based on risk adjusted returns as of 6/30/2020†.
+Overall Morningstar RatingTM out of 101 US Fund Commodities Broad Basket funds based on risk adjusted returns as of 09/30/2022†.